JuanDa-Machine/nypd-complaint-clustering-crime/README.md

 Visualization of crime patterns and hotspots Reproducible analysis with documented code and data Getting Started
-To get started with our clustering analysis, simply clone this repository and follow the instructions in the README.md file.
+To get started with our clustering analysis, simply clone this repository, pull the data from: https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i and start executing the notebooks in the following order: NYC_Crime_Baseline, EDA_2016_2019, NYC_MANHATTAN, NYC_BROOKLYN and finally NYC_BRONX.
 You will need to have Python and relevant machine learning libraries installed on your system.

 ### Contributions
-We welcome contributions from anyone interested in improving this clustering analysis or building on our work.
+Contributions are welcome from anyone interested in improving this clustering analysis or building on our work.
 Please submit a pull request with your changes, and it will be reviewed as soon as possible.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.